 Accidents and incidents involving the Concordia-Class cruise ship

 The Costa Concordia sustained damage to its bow when high winds hit Southern Italy on 23 November 2008.

 The cruise liner, which left Malta two days earlier, was rammed against its dock in the storm, which stopped several other vessels from continuing their journeys.
 No passengers were injured during the incident and the damage was repaired soon after.

 On 13 January 2012, Costa Concordia suffered much worse damage when she ran aground on rocks off Isola del Giglio, an Italian island in the Tyrrhenian Sea, causing the ship to take on water.
 This led the vessel to list heavily towards the starboard side and eventually come to rest on its side.
-Some of the 4,229 passengers onboard died, and a number were still missing four days after the incident.
+Out of the 4,229 passengers onboard 32 died, and a number were still missing four days after the incident.

 Costa Crociere, the operator of the Concordia, responded to the incident by saying the ship may have been sailing too close to the land before she hit the rocks.
 They added that Capt Francesco Schettino made errors of judgement that had serious consequences.

 Capt Schettino was arrested on suspicion of multiple manslaughter on 15 January, but denied any wrongdoing and blamed incorrect information on nautical charts for the accident, adding that rocks were not detected.
 The captain was also accused of abandoning his vessel before all passengers had been evacuated.